-Anyone interested in incorporating the upload web service into their software or system can find technical information at www.tax.nd.gov/SoftwareDevelopers under the Technical Guidance section.
+Anyone interested in incorporating the upload web service into their software or system can find technical information at www.nd.gov/tax/softwaredevelopers under Technical Guidance for Income Tax Withholding.

-• Method 3: Combined Federal/State Program
+Method 3: Combined Federal/State Program

 North Dakota participates in the Combined Federal/State Program offered by the IRS.
 Rather than submitting Form 1099 information separately to the IRS and North Dakota, the payor can request the IRS to provide a copy of the information to North Dakota.
 Only Form 1099 information can be submitted under this program.
 N.D.C.C. § 57-38-42(5)